 Chris invited my wife and I to visit the White House.
 That would be cool.
-A chief usher's tour.
+An usher's tour.
 We planned to take him up on his offer but we had young kids so the visit would have to wait for an east coast trip when we could arrange child care.
 As a result of this future trip to the White House, I kept track of Chris.

 In March 1994, I read that Chris was fired from his White House job.
 The press reported that he was fired by Hillary Clinton.
 I thought it was odd that the White House identified the First Lady as the one who fired Chris and not the president.